chaoming66/About-Me/index.md

 ## Chinese/Mandarin

-+ I have lived and worked for major corporates back at the U.S.
-  Mandarin is my mother tongue and I can speak very well.
++ Mandarin is my mother tongue and I can speak very well.

-+ I am patient enough to teach people from 0.
+I am patient enough to teach people from 0.
 I have helped a Belarusian guy from b1 to b2.
 It takes patience, but you can learn it and I can help you.

 ### Software